Unit Owners Rights, Responsibilities & Restrictions

 62. I thought that as a unit owner and a member of my association I had the right to vote.
 Why is it that most of the decisions of the association are made by the board of directors?
 Every unit owner has the full voting rights appertaining to his or her unit as provided by the documents of the association.
 The powers and duties of the association include those set forth in Chapters 718 and 719, Florida Statutes, those set forth in the association documents, and Chapters 607 and 617, Florida Statutes, corporations for profit and corporations not for profit acts, as applicable.
 Further, the association documents shall specify the powers and duties of the officers and the board of administration.
 The Condominium and Cooperative Acts require unit owner approval of many issues.
 To waive or reduce the funding of reserves, use reserve funds for any other purpose, and to amend association documents are some of the issues that require unit owner approval.
 Also, the association members must elect members of the board of administration.

 63. What decisions of the association require a unit owner vote?
 Unit owner decisions are required for votes taken to waive or reduce reserves; use reserves for other purposes; elect directors by ballot; amend the declaration; amend the articles of incorporation or bylaws; recall board members; adopt a substitute budget; materially alter and/or substantially add to the association property; terminate the condominium; extend a developer guarantee; convey title to property; waive financial reporting; and cancel certain contracts.
 Other unit owner votes may be required by the association documents.

 The above information is from the Florida Department of Business & Professional Regulation and represents general legal advice.
 Since the law is continually changing, some provisions may be out of date.
 It is always best to consult an attorney about your legal rights and responsibilities regarding your particular case.
-Please Contact Us by using the Quick Contact form, calling us at (904) 823-3333 or (386) 366-4848, or by email at email@example.com.
+Please Contact Us by using the Quick Contact form, calling us at (904) 823-3333 or by email at firstname.lastname@example.org.